 1. Numbing gel

 A numbing dental gel may help reduce feeling in the gums and dull the pain.
-These gels are available over the counter and contain the active ingredient benzocaine.
+These gels are available over the counter or online and contain the active ingredient benzocaine.

 Most dental gels can be applied directly to the affected gums throughout the day.
 However, it is important for a person to follow the instructions included in the product.
 Also, it is possible to be allergic to benzocaine.